Kara Ahmed Pasha Mosque: History

 The mosque was commissioned by Kara Ahmed Pasha who was married to Fatma Sultan, a daughter of Selim I. He became grand vizier under Suleiman the Magnificent in 1553 but was executed by strangulation two years later in 1555.
 The mosque was planned in around 1555 but only constructed between 1565 and 1571–72 after the pasha had been fully exonerated.

 Architecture

 The courtyard is surrounded by the cells of a medrese and a dershane, or main classroom.
-Attractive apple green and yellow tiles grace the porch, while blue and white ones are found on the east wall of the prayer hall.
+Attractive apple green and yellow tiles grace the porch, while blue and white ones are found on the qibla wall wall of the prayer hall.
 These tiles date from the mid 16th century.
 The 12 m diameter dome is supported by six red granite columns.
 Of the three galleries, the wooden ceiling under the west one is elaborately painted in red, blue, gold and black.
 The mosque is last imperial building in Istanbul to be decorated with expressly designed cuerda seca tilework.
 Later buildings were decorated with tiles that were painted under a clear glaze.
+The minaret is placed at the northwest corner of the mosque.
+It was restored in 1696 and in again 1896.